sanhozay/fgbuild/README.md

 ------------

 This is a simple build script for building minimal Flightgear from source.
-It does not deal with the downloading of source from a remote repository and it only compiles flightgear and simgear.
+It does not deal with the initial cloning of source from a remote repository and it compiles flightgear, simgear, openscenegraph and terragear.

 It is specifically designed for users who want to build Flightgear for debugging purposes.
 You should install all the prerequisites tools and libraries for building Flightgear before running this script.
+You will need the libgoogle-perftools-dev package because linking is done against the malloc from that library.

-The script has only been tested on Ubuntu 14.04.
+The script has been tested on Ubuntu 15.04.
 This is beta software and you should only use it if you understand what it does.

 Usage